Today I will tell you about Marrakech, a charming city in southern Morocco, next to the Atlas Mountains.

 The Madrasa Ben Youssef

-If you visit the Ben Youssef madrasa you will be able to get an idea of what the environment was in which Islam was studied in this school.
+If you visit the Ben Youssef Madrasa you will be able to get an idea of what the Islam students who studied in this school experienced.

 They call it medersa, not madrasa which is a Castellanization of the term.
 It is not currently functioning as a school and is a mere tourist attraction.